outdreamer/build-a-cure/docs/tasks/examples.md

         - structural versions of core functions linking these interface objects
         - abstract network of an interface used for interface queries
         - cross-interaction level conversion function applied before other interface query steps

-## apply insight paths to generate other insight paths (such as a solution automation workflow)

     - example:
       apply the insight path: